 What is an API Gateway?

-An API Gateway, on the other hand, is a more specialized tool that acts as a single entry point for all client requests to your backend APIs (often microservices).
+An API Gateway is a more specialized tool that acts as a single entry point for all client requests to your backend APIs (often microservices).
 While it might include some load balancing capabilities or sit behind a load balancer, its primary responsibilities are more API-centric:

 Key Differences Summarized